China will not set blanket winter output cuts for heavy industry

 Firms that meet ultra-low emission levels as part of the country's anti-pollution campaign, will be exempt from production restrictions this winter, he said.

+China is promoting ultra-low emission standards in coal-fired power and steel industries, and is revising emission standards for industries including pesticide, petroleum and natural gas exploitation, metallurgy and electronic manufacturing.

-Last year, China ditched its blanket winter output curb for heavy industry, allowing local authorities to adopt measures based on regional emission levels.
+Beijing ditched blanket winter output curbs for heavy industry last year, allowing local authorities to adopt measures based on regional emission levels.

 However, most northern cities failed to meet winter smog targets over the six-months to end-March, which has added to fears that efforts to tackle smog have lost momentum.